Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

 The fact that $(H)$ is \srp{} follows from practicality.
 This shows that $(H)$ is secure, if $b=0$.

-(2.)
-We start showing $(C_h,S)$ is not weak immune.
-We consider any strategy yielding the history $(C_h,S)$.
+For (2), we start showing $(C_h,S)$ is not weak immune.
+We consider any strategy $\sigma'$ yielding the history $(C_h,S)$.
 Assume now, $B$ deviates to $D$ after $(C_h)$, then no matter what $A$'s choice is, she will get a negative utility, thus $(C_h,S)$ is not weak immune.

-The collusion resilience of $(C_h,S)$, can be shown by considering a strategy with history $(C_h,S)$, where additionally $A$ chooses $P$ after $(C_h,D)$.
-Then $B$ has no incentive to deviate as he always gets utility 0, and $A$ has no incentive as $\alpha$ is the best possible outcome for her.
+The collusion resilience of $(C_h,S)$, can be shown by considering a strategy $\sigma'$ with history $(C_h,S)$, where we additionally fix that $A$ chooses $P$ after $(C_h,D)$.
+Then $B$ has no incentive to deviate as he always gets utility 0, and $A$ has no incentive as $\alpha$, which is her utility in $\sigma'$, is the best possible outcome for her.